Greg Halford: Waterford

 On 23 July 2021, it was announced that Halford had signed for League of Ireland Premier Division club Waterford.
 He made his debut for the club the same day in an FAI Cup tie away to Athlone Town, and scored a 91st-minute equaliser.
 The match stood at 4–4 after extra time, and Waterford won on penalties.
 He made a total of 17 appearances in all competitions for the club, scoring two goals, as they were relegated to the League of Ireland First Division.

 Billericay Town

 On 12 February 2022, Halford signed for National League South side Billericay Town.

 Hashtag United

 On 27 August 2022, Isthmian League North Division side Hashtag United announced the signing of Halford on 27 August 2022.
 He made his debut the same day in an Isthmian League game at home to Stowmarket Town, scoring an opening own goal before his quick free kick led to a late equaliser.
+On 15 April 2023, Halford scored a penalty in a 6-0 win against Great Wakering Rovers which saw Hashtag United clinch the Isthmian League North Division title, and secure promotion to the Isthmian League Premier Division.

+Blyth Spartans

+On 6 September 2024, Northern Premier League side Blyth Spartans announced the signing of Halford.

+On 7 February 2025, Halford joined Northern Premier League Division One East side Bishop Auckland on loan for the remainder of the season.

+Halford announced his retirement from football on 9 September 2025.